Symmetries of statistics on lattice paths between two boundaries: Statement of main results

 As an example, if $T=NNENEE$ and $B=ENEENN$, then

 and

 Although the two theorems look very similar, we do not know of a uniform proof for them.
 Let us point out that it is not true that $(t,b,\ell)\sim(b,t,r)$ in general.
-In Section~\ref{sec:bottom-top} we provide a direct involution proving a refined and generalized version of Theorem~\ref{thm:bottom-top}.
+In Section~\ref{sec:bottom-top} we exhibit an involution proving a refined and generalized version of Theorem~\ref{thm:bottom-top}.
 The refinement consists of keeping track of the sequence of $y$-coordinates of the east steps that are not contacts, while the generalization consists of allowing the paths to have south steps at prescribed $x$-coordinates.
-The analogous refinement and generalization of Theorem~\ref{thm:bottom-left-top-right} does not hold, and in fact our proof of Theorem~\ref{thm:bottom-top}, given in Section~\ref{sec:bottom-left-top-right}, is quite indirect and very different from that of Theorem~\ref{thm:bottom-left-top-right}.
+The analogous refinement and generalization of Theorem~\ref{thm:bottom-left-top-right} does not hold, and in fact our proof of Theorem~\ref{thm:bottom-top}, given in Section~\ref{sec:bottom-left-top-right}, is very different from that of Theorem~\ref{thm:bottom-left-top-right}.
 Namely, we show that both

 can be interpreted as the Tutte polynomial of the lattice path matroid associated with $\P(T, B)$, as defined in~\cite{BoninDeMierNoy2003}.
 To do so, we use the definition of the Tutte polynomial in terms of \Dfn{activities}, which relies on a linear ordering on the ground set of the matroid.
 The independence of the Tutte polynomial of this ordering then implies Theorem~\ref{thm:bottom-left-top-right}.
-We provide a bijective proof for this independence property of the Tutte polynomial in Appendix~\ref{sec:Tutte-independence}.
+In fact, as pointed out to us by Olivier Bernardi, William Tutte's proof~\cite{MR0061366} of the well-definedness of his dichromate (essentially the Tutte polynomial restricted to graphs) is almost bijective.
+We make this explicit in Appendix~\ref{sec:Tutte-independence}.